COVID-19 Parent FAQs

 Sanitizing and Washing

-The current situation calls for increased emphasis sanitizing our spaces and on emphasizing personal hygiene.
-Our housekeeping staff will clean all classrooms, labs, and studios at least daily.
-They will sanitize public washrooms twice daily.
-Sanitizing wipes will be available in all teaching and work areas to clean spaces between uses.
-Hand sanitizer will be available throughout the university.
+The university will continue to emphasize the sanitization of shared spaces and the importance of regular handwashing and sanitizing.
+CWU’s custodial staff will clean all classrooms, labs, and studios at least once daily, and they will sanitize public washrooms twice a day.
+Sanitizing wipes will be available in all teaching and work areas so spaces can be cleaned between uses.
+Hand sanitizing stations will be available throughout the university facilities.

 Cooperation and Culture